markuryy/R-Pilot/README.md

 - Interactive R code execution
 - Real-time output and plotting
 - Sandboxed environment for sharing files
+- Shareable authentication links

 ## Common Issues

-1. Token Not Appearing
+1. Authentication Issues
-   - Check terminal output
+   - Check terminal output for the correct authentication link
-   - Verify ALLOWED_HOSTS in .env
-   - Try opening http://localhost:3000 and wait for it to compile once
+   - Make sure to use http:// in development (not https://)
-   - Try manually specifying a token like `AUTH_TOKEN=69420` in `apps/api/services/.env`
+   - You can set a custom token with `AUTH_TOKEN=your_token` in `apps/api/services/.env`
+   - The token is saved in your browser for future sessions
+   - Sharing the auth link with others will work as long as they use the same token

+2. Docker Authentication
+   - The authentication system works the same way in Docker
+   - Use the link provided in the backend container logs
+   - Container networking is automatically configured
+   - Images and files are served correctly between containers

-2. R Issues
+3. R Issues
    - Make sure R is installed: Run `R --version` in terminal
    - If R isn't found, reinstall from https://www.r-project.org/
    - If you must specify your own path, find it using `which R`

-3. Python Issues
+4. Python Issues
    - Make sure you have Python 3.9-3.12 installed (3.13+ not supported yet)
    - Windows: Download from https://www.python.org/downloads/
    - Mac: `brew install python@3.12`
    - Linux: Check your package manager for Python 3.9-3.12

-4. Connection Failed
+5. Connection Failed
    - Check if backend is running (look for messages in terminal)
    - Make sure ports 3000 and 8000 are free
+   - In Docker, check container logs with `docker compose logs`

 ## Deployment